 The study of politics at W&L includes opportunities to participate in our Mock Convention, publish in our Political Review, work with high school students in our Model UN program and engage in a host of community service projects.

 Many have earned prestigious scholarships, such as Fulbright, Rhodes, Rotary and Watson fellowships.
 Some of our students go on to pursue graduate study and are now teachers of politics themselves.
 The major offers something for everyone.
 We support off-campus research and study, and conference participation.
 There are opportunities to study with professors during the academic year as well as the summer.

-The Washington Term Program has been in existence for three decades.
-It was established by Bill Connelly, the John K. Boardman Professor of Politics at W&L, and has provided more than 400 Washington and Lee students with a memorable living and learning experience in the nation's capital since 1987.
+The Washington Term Program has provided more than 400 W&L students with memorable living and learning experiences in the nation's capital since 1987.
 Students have used the six-week Spring Term course to launch careers in every branch of government.
 The program includes three components: an academic course, an internship and a lecture series.